Jessiiiica/Emotional-Attachment-to-AI-Dissertation/README.md

 # Emotional-Attachment-to-AI-Dissertation
-Repository for the website needed to be created to allow chatbot interaction in my dissertation study
+Repository for the website I will build to facilitate conversations between human participants and two AI chatbots with differing personalities for my dissertation study